Updated: January 2019

 Children are provided with a daily snack.

-Monday-Friday from 9:00 AM - 3:30 PM beginning June 19th and running until August 4th.
-Campers will also have the option to attend a half day instead of full.
+Monday-Friday from 9:00 AM - 3:30 PM beginning mid Juneand running until the first week of August.
+Campers will also have the option to attend one day flash camp to try out the camp and make sure it is the right fit.

 The bus is a major, major pro.
 Not many camps provide this for their families and it’s a great way to ensure parent’s have time to make it to work or start their day without worrying about drop off and pick up every day.